filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 It is now possible to run mining and markets operations in separate processes.
 Service providers can accept storage and retrieval deals without impacting ongoing mining operations.

-It is recommended to run the mining and markets processes on separate machines so that
+It is recommended to run the mining and markets processes on separate physical or virtual machines so that
 - the machine hardware can be targeted according to the typical workload of the process
 - only the machine running the markets process exposes public ports